-This form of commercial lease is designed for the letting of a shop on a short term basis.
+It is designed for letting a shop on a short-term basis

 This form of lease is intended for use of a short term lease of a shop in a high street with no rent review.
 Assignment and sub-letting is not permitted.
 It is assumed that the lease will be contracted out of the Landlord and Tenant Act 1954 and that it will be a headlease or, if an underlease, that it complies with the requirements of the headlease.
 It has been drafted so as to comply with the relevant recommendations of the Code of Practice for Commercial Leases (second edition, April 2002).